#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 RK: What an amazing story!
 That’s what you call unintended consequences.

 LM: They are the endless possibilities that come with digital monetization.
 For you efficiency is what every business person is grappling with. you are now directly interfacing with the bank.
-You can even do salary payment.
-Even the bank has platforms you can use to pay people whether they are choosing to be paid in a bank or mobile money. with one click of a button you push all the payment to all at once.
+You can even do salary payments.
+Even the bank has platforms you can use to pay people whether they are choosing to be paid in a bank or mobile money.
+With one click of a button, you push all the payments to all at once.
 That you can do today.

 RK: In fact, with effect from tomorrow everybody is going to be paid by mobile money.

 LM: Sure.
-Imagine what that means for them. already having a steady income that is record means that I can access insurance or a small loan.
+Imagine what that means for them. already having a steady income that is recorded means that I can access insurance or a small loan.

 RK: But even my accountability with the taxman